Kuriankkr/Predict-Future-Sales/README.md

 - item_cnt_day - number of products sold.
 You are predicting a monthly amount of this measure
 - item_price - current price of an item
 - item_name - name of item
-- shop_name - name of shop
+- shop_name - name of shops
 - item_category_name - name of item category

 Note: This notebook has been done with help from Coursera course